How to grow your eCommerce business in 2023: 10 ways to increase profitability

 To sell online, you need to connect your content strategy with your commerce strategy, aligning messaging across all customer touchpoints.

-When building a 2022 eCommerce marketing strategy, plan your content around the customer’s needs.
+When building an eCommerce marketing strategy, plan your content around the customer’s needs.
 Make sure people can find information about your products on social media and can access information via mobile devices.

 Your content strategy should consider every channel where your content will appear.
 Content should be accessible and documented so that it can be easily retrieved and repurposed.

 A great way to begin planning content for the coming year is to do an audit of your existing content including what’s outdated and what’s missing as well as a wish list (e.g., live stream video events, long-form blog posts, updated product images, etc.) This will help you understand the timing and resources needed to consistently create and deliver content throughout the year.

 10. Test new markets

 The internet is nothing if not a vast global marketplace, blurring the definition of what it means to buy and sell locally.
 Globally, buying power is growing.
 In 2020, 1.4 billion people were part of the global middle class, with 85 percent located in Asia Pacific countries.

 Suffice it to say, there’s never been a better time to test new eCommerce markets.
 International eCommerce presents a huge opportunity for digital store owners who want to expand to new markets.